michelemennonna/michelemennonna.github.io/_posts/2016-10-31-Super-Cool-New-site.md

 ---

 Hello everybody!
 If you are reading this that means you stepped in to my super-cool awesome new site.
-The purpose of this site is actually sreading my words and discussing about 3D stuff but, just for today, as first sensed post of my super-cool awesome new site,I'd like to talk about my super-cool awesome new site.
+The purpose of this site is actually spreading my words and discussing about 3D stuff but, just for today, as first sensed post of my super-cool awesome new site,I'd like to talk about my super-cool awesome new site.
 A long time past since last time i dealt with web stuff.
 A week ago I decided I needed a super-cool awesome new site and bought my domain (did I really need it? probably no.).
 I didn' esitate diving in a world of awesome tools that reminded